-The physical definition of reflectance, used to characterize objects, is the fraction of incident light that is reflected.
-Although the goal for calculating lightnesses of objects in uniform illumination is usually close to calculating the reflectance of objects (using human cone sensitivities), there are some very important departures from visual reflectance.
+Although the goal for calculating lightnesses of uniform objects is almost always close to calculating the reflectance, there are some very important discrepancies.
 Simultaneous contrast is an excellent example.
 Here, a gray in white looks the same as it does in a complex scene.
 The gray in black looks about 10 % lighter.
 A model that successfully calculated the reflectance of the gray patch fails to calculate the apparent lightness seen by observers.
 The ratio-product-reset model prediction approaches reflectance with increased processing.
 With many long paths the output of the model approaches the input as an asymptote.
-Despite an analysis to the contrary,29 this was never the intent of the model.30 As described in early papers,^{5,6} the goal is to mimic the sensation lightness, not calculate physical reflectance.
+Despite an analysis to the contrary,27 this was never the intent of the model.28 As described in early papers^{4,5}, the goal is to mimic the sensation lightness, not calculate physical reflectance.
 The sensation lightness does not correlate with the radiance of a pixel divided by the radiance of the pixel with maximum radiance in the image.
-Rather, lightness correlates with a spatial normalization process that is sensitive to the amount and position of the maxima in the image.
-In particular, it is sensitive to enclosure (number of adjacent sides with maximum radiance) and separation (distance from maximum).31- 32
+Rather, lightness correlates with a spatial normalization process that is sensitive to the amount and position of the maximu in the image.
+In particular, it is sensitive to enclosure (number of adjacent sides with maximum radiance) and separation (distance from maximum).^{29,30}